Motivation for this challenge

 ReportingIn order to be eligible for the prizes, the participants will be required to send code and reports about their solutions in the form of short papers during the submission.
 If this report is not submitted, the participants that would otherwise win a prize will be passed over.

-Winners will receive a winner certificate and will have an opportunity to submit their paper to NTIRE'2022 and participate in the common report which also will be submitted to CVPR workshop.
-Also winners will be awarded with money prize:
+Winners will receive a winner certificate and will have an opportunity to submit their paper to NTIRE'2023 and participate in the common report which also will be submitted to CVPR workshop.

 If you still have any questions, please send an email: firstname.lastname@example.org